• Skip to primary navigation

 • Peanut butter - this is optional, but it adds richness and a fantastic and unexpected layer of flavor.

-• Vegetable broth - you could use water instead and season as needed with garlic or onion powder.
+• Vegetable broth - use water instead and season as needed with garlic or onion powder.
 We like using organic veggie stock to reduce the ingredients list and have a flavor base to build on.

 • Red onion - you can use any type of onion, such as yellow onion; we chose red onion because it has a sweeter taste that contributes to the massaman curry sweet profile.